DworkinLab/episodicSequenceData/create_mpileup_BWA.md

 ```

 ### sort with Picard

 Flags:

     -Xmx2g = allocated Java 2 Gb of memory
     -SO = sort order
     -VALIDATION_STRINGENCY = surpress validation messages completely
     -I = input file
     -O = output file
     -Djava.io.tmpdir=${tmp} = to be sure for java programs in general (may not be needed and TMP_DIR could be sufficient)
     -TMP_DIR = temporary scratch directory for large files

+Script:
 ```
 #! /bin/bash